 Term vs Whole Life Insurance: Which Is Best for Homeowners?

 Key Takeaways

-• Mortgage debt lasting 15-30 years
+• **Mortgage debt** that'll take 15-30 years to knock out

 Key Takeaways

-Mortgage debt lasting 15-30 years
+**Mortgage debt** that'll take 15-30 years to knock out

-Children who'll become independent within 20-30 years
+Kids who'll become financially independent within 20-30 years (they grow up fast, trust me)

+Term vs Whole Life Insurance: Which Is Best for Homeowners?